 We cover the mouse trap with a towel or rag to help keep the mouse calm during transit.

-To be honest, you can never be 100% certain that the mouse is comfortable and stress-free, but it may help to keep the mouse calm.
+You can never be 100% certain that the mouse is comfortable and stress-free, but it may help keep the mouse calm.

 Place Cover, Trap, and Mouse in a Bag

-Once you have covered the mouse trap, simply place it in a bag with plenty of holes in.
+Once you have covered the mouse trap, place it in a bag with plenty of holes in it.
 You do not want the mouse to suffocate.

 The bag will make it easier for you to carry the mouse trap, and is a tool that you can use to transport the empty trap back home.
 We do this to reduce the chances of contamination.